 Fixed Mindset: I don’t like people giving me feedback.

-Growth Mindset: Feedback provide me important insights to improve and grow.
+Growth Mindset: Feedback provides me with important insights to improve and grow.

 Feedback is an important part of growth.
-But a fixed mindset person instead of learning from it, take it in a negative manner and feels like their ego being hurt.
+But a fixed mindset person instead of learning from it, take it negatively and feels like their ego is being hurt.
 They don’t value that.